MSPCA-Angell Headquarters

 Overview

-The MSPCA opposes the recreational use of cruel body-gripping traps (e.g., snares, Conibear traps, leghold/foothold traps), which are indiscriminate (catching both the intended target and also unintended targets like companion animals) and cause immense suffering.
+The MSPCA opposes the recreational use of body-gripping traps, including snares, Conibear traps, and leghold/foothold traps.
+These devices are indiscriminate, capturing both the intended target species and unintended animals such as pets and non-target wildlife.
+They also cause significant pain, injury, and prolonged suffering.

-Since the passage of the Wildlife Protection Act (WPA) ballot initiative (Question 1) in 1996, the recreational use of these traps has been outlawed in Massachusetts.
-The WPA received 64% of the vote and passed in 14 of 15 counties, in 75% of all cities and towns (both rural and urban), and in 95% of all House and Senate districts.
-Yet, every legislative session, bills are filed to reverse this ballot measure, effectively allowing a return to the days of recreational trapping with these inhumane and indiscriminate devices.
+Since the passage of the Wildlife Protection Act (WPA) ballot initiative in 1996, the recreational use of these traps has been prohibited in Massachusetts.
+The WPA received 64% of the statewide vote, passing in 14 of 15 counties, in 75% of all cities and towns—rural and urban alike—and in 95% of legislative districts.
+Despite this mandate, every legislative session new bills are filed to weaken or repeal the law, which would reopen the door to recreational trapping with inhumane and indiscriminate devices.

 Additional Resources: